 - Improved digestion (this makes sense because serotonin affects digestion)

 - Better motor coordination

 - Muscle growth

 - Bone growth

 - Improved reproductive function

 Pure CBD Products for Sale by New Phase Blends

 CBD seems to boost your overall physical and mental health, so it works for really a lot of different conditions.
 It can correct a cannabinoid deficiency and make up for a deficiency in serotonin.

-How Does Topical CBD Work?
+What Does Topical CBD Do?

 Topical CBD works the same way as oral CBD – by interacting with cannabinoid receptors.
 There are cannabinoid receptors all over your body, and if you use CBD lotions, your CBD will affect the local receptors.